-19 april 2017 – Video (in Italian) and text of the speech by Dr. Nelly Ippolito Macrina, held on 7 april 2017 at the presentation of the Acts of the 1st Conference by FOB, Laicity and Freedom of Belief in Italy.
+19 april 2017 – Video and text of the speech by Dr. Nelly Ippolito Macrina, held on 7 april 2017 at the presentation of the Acts of the 1st Conference by FOB, Laicity and Freedom of Belief in Italy.

 RELIGIOUS MINORITIES AND RELIGIOUS FREEDOM: SOME REFLECTIONS ON THE LEGAL DISCIPLINE